 Living in the same era of Impressionism in France, one can quickly find and make the connection between the painters or literature and the music.
 When he talked about his famous L'Apres-midi d'un Faune, which is an orchestral work based upon the poem of Mallarme, he called it himself an impression or an illustration of the work.
 Even though he used those words, he did not like to be called an impressionist.
 He preferred his music to be called 'a dream from which one takes the veil' ('een culturele historie van Frankrijk' Jelle Noorman P.193)

 It is very commonly known that Debussy was famous for his improvisations which he made on the piano.
-One can find this back in his compositions.
-The music that he made was more free than any other composer before him and he did not take the forms and traditional composition-styles into consideration like fellow composers.
-Due to his use of harmonies and ideas, he was one of the biggest influences upon generations of composers after him
+One can find this in his compositions.
+The music that he composed was freer than any other composer before him and he did not take the forms and traditional composition-styles into consideration like fellow composers of his time.
+Due to the use of harmonies and ideas, Debussy was one of the biggest influences upon generations of composers after him.